gustavo-iniguez-goya/decloacker/README.md

 List, copy or get info of directories and files by accessing directly the disk device (only ext4 filesystems).

    - These options help to manipulate files or directories hidden by some kernel rootkits (like Diamorphine).
-   - NOTE: only available for ext4 filesystems.
+   - NOTE: only available for ext4 filesystems for now.
+Can be added other filesystems like SquashFS.
    - NOTE: this feature does not work on tmpfs, so if /tmp is mounted on tmpfs, it won't find hidden files/directories. it'll work for LD_PRELOAD rootkits, and some kernel rootkits.